 Credit card crimes include the buying or selling of stolen or forged credit cards, the unauthorized use of an expired credit card or another person's credit card, and the counterfeiting or altering of credit cards.
 Florida state laws define "credit card" to include ATM cards, banking cards, check cards, credit cards, debit cards, and other types of cards related to financial transactions.

 The State Credit Card Crime Act ("the Act") sets criminal penalties for offenses related to credit card fraud.
 The Act penalizes many credit card offenses as misdemeanors.
 However, Florida state laws also allow for the prosecution of credit card fraud outside of the Act through other criminal statutes, which might impose more severe penalties.
-For example, a state prosecutor may choose whether to charge a credit card crime through the Act or pursue another charge such as theft.
-If the state convicts a defendant based on an offense outside of the Act, the defendant will receive a penalty or sentence set by the other statute.

 |Defenses to Credit Card Fraud Charges||

-Note: State laws are constantly changing -- please contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing -- please contact a Florida criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.

 Charged With Credit Card Fraud?
 Consider Getting Legal Representation

 Depending on the severity of the offense, using a stolen credit card, forging a credit card, or otherwise violating this code section can result in prison time.
 By working with a trusted legal professional, however, you greatly increase your chances of getting a relatively favorable outcome.
 Get started today; contact an experienced Florida defense attorney.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help